Approximately EFX Allocations for Indivisible Chores: Four or More Agents

-be the set of \emph{large} items of agent $i$.
-Note that by the above discussion we have $|L_i| \leq n-2$ for all $i\in N$.
+which { satisfies} Equation~\eqref{eq:simple_case_n>=4}.
 The main intuition behind the definition of large items is as follows.
 Our algorithm will compute an allocation $\bX = (X_1,\ldots,X_n)$ ensuring that for each agent $i\in N$, either $X_i \cap L_i = \emptyset$, i.e., no large item in $L_i$ is assigned to agent $i$; or $|X_i| = 1$.
-We show that as long as no large item is assigned to agent $i$, $i$ does not strongly-envy any other agent that receives at least one item in $L_i$.
+We show that as long as no large item is assigned to agent $i$, $i$ is $(3n^2-n)$-EFX towards any other agent that receives at least one item in $L_i$.